Radon Sobolev Variational Auto-Encoders: Introduction

 In the generation phase one takes as input samples $z$ from the law $\platent$ and maps them through the decoding function $D_{\theta_d}$ in order to generate new samples not seen in the dataset $Y_1, ..., Y_L$.

-Let $\Omega$ be the set of all possible values of the latent sample $z$ and $\probalaws$ the set of all probability laws on $\Omega$; then, crucial to the VAE is the distance $d(\cdot,\cdot)$ acting on (possibly a subset of the) $\probalaws^2$ that measures the mismatch between $E_{\theta_e} \# \preal$ and the latent distribution $\platent$.
+Let $\Omega$ be the set of all possible values of the latent sample $z$ and $\probalaws$ the set of all probability laws on $\Omega$; then, crucial to the VAE is the distance $d(\cdot,\cdot)$ acting on (possibly a subset of) $\probalaws^2$ that measures the mismatch between $(E_{\theta_e})_* \preal$ and the latent distribution $\platent$.
 The computation of the distance $d$ is usually difficult and in many cases one resorts to approximations.

-The goal of this paper is to present a class of distances relevant to practice, easy to compute and that have built-in convexity (thus ease the minimization procedure).
+The goal of this paper is to present a class of distances relevant in practice, easy to compute and that have built-in convexity (thus easing the minimization procedure).

-Our proposal builds on several ideas: on one hand the "kernel trick" that enables to compute functional quantities on Euclidian spaces; on the other hand the "sliced distances" that average, in a sense to be made precise, the distances of projections to one-dimensional subspaces.
-We use the "X-ray" term instead of "slice" to eliminate the ambiguity between the Radon and X-ray transforms, the first projecting on hyper-planes (dimension $N-1$) and the other on one-dimensional spaces (dimension $1$), see \cite{xraytransform38}, \cite[Chapter 2]{book_Filippo} (the two coincide only in dimension $N=2$, which is much lower than the dimension of applications we have in mind).
+Our proposal builds on several ideas: on one hand the "kernel trick" that enables the computation of functional quantities on Euclidian spaces; on the other hand the "sliced distances" that average, in a sense to be made precise, the distances of projections to one-dimensional subspaces.
+We use the "Radon" term instead of "sliced" to remind that the basic ingredient is the projection on one-dimensional spaces and to draw connections with earlier literature on Radon transform, see \cite{radon_uber_1917,xraytransform38,natterer_mathematics_1986}, \cite[Chapter 2]{book_Filippo}.
 The third and last ingredient is a Hilbert space of regular functions.
 The regularity has often been invoked in relation with GANs for instance in the Wasserstein GAN form (that use Lipschitz functions).
-We encode the smoothness of a function through a parameter $s\ge 0$ of some Sobolev space $H^s$ of $\dot{H}^s$ (see definition in ~ef{sec:sobolev}), larger $s$ meaning smoother.
+We encode the smoothness of a function through a parameter $s\ge 0$ of some Sobolev space $H^s$ or $\dot{H}^s$ (see definition in sections~\ref{sec:sobolevhs} - \ref{sec:sobolevhdot}), larger $s$ meaning smoother.